kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 For most redirects this may be the best alternative.
 But there is at least one specific case that can generate a debate.

-At the beggining of my older blog there was no path like '/posts/:slug' because the path to posts were directly their slugs.
+At the beggining of my older blog there was no path like _/posts/:slug_ because the path to posts were directly their slugs.
 So what I needed was a redirect like the following:

 ```shell
 /:slug to /posts/:slug
 ```

-Well, if it were only a few posts, it wouldn't harm adding one by one, you may think.
-But it wasn't, and at the end, this is not a scalable solution.
+Well, if it were only a few posts, it wouldn't harm adding one by one just like showed above, you may think.
+But this is not a scalable solution.

 Instead, we could intercept all the routes that would lead to the 404 page.
-We can do it knowing they are named `*`:
+We can do it knowing they are named as `*`:

 ```javascript
   // src/main.js